 Steve Bachrach has blogged on the reaction shown below.
 If it were a pericyclic cycloaddition, both new bonds would form simultaneously, as shown with the indicated arrow pushing.
 Ten electrons would be involved, and in theory, the transition state would have 4n+2 aromaticity.
 In fact Fernandez, Sierra and Torres have reported that they can trap an intermediate zwitterion 2, and in this sense therefore, the reaction is not pericyclic but nucleophilic addition from the imine lone pair to the carbonyl of the ketene (it finds the half way stage convivial).
 But this got me thinking.
 Does this reaction have any pericyclic character at all?
 And if so, could it be enhanced by design?

 The Möbius band is an experimental delight.
-In its original form, it came flat-packed as below.
-The one shown on the left is the original, which you may recognise as the international symbol for recycling (if we denote the number of half twists imparted as m, this one has m=1).
-The middle one (m=2) shows a doubly-twisted variant, and the one on the right has a triple-twist (m=3).
+In its original forms, it came flat-packed as below.
+The one shown on the left is related to the international symbol for recycling (if we denote the number of half twists imparted as m, this one has m=3).
+The middle one (m=4) shows a 4-twisted variant, and the one on the right has a 5-twist (m=5).
 These all come from Möbius’ original sketches, found amongst his belongings when he died.
 In this post they will form the basis for some experiments in molecular chirality.